And now, a list of beliefs to be completed by a Performer in the dark to an Audience with a flashlight.

 I believe in the fantastic, the post-dramatic, and the anachronistic as ways for the audience to not only see themselves on stage, but understand themselves: to question their own ideas about themselves and to realize the freedom that performers have isn’t so far away from their own.

-I believe that Viola Spolin was right when she wrote: (Hand this text to an Audience member and kindly ask, “Can you read the highlighted part?”)
+I believe that Viola Spolin was right when she wrote: (Hand this text to AUDIENCE member and kindly ask, “Can you read the highlighted part?”)

 PERFORMER: In fact, I still cry sometimes when I read pages 12-14 in her book Improvisation for the Theatre.